kedro-org/kedro/docs/source/04_user_guide/07_advanced_io.md

 ## Versioning

-In order to enable versioning, all of the following conditions must be met:

-1. The dataset must:
+In order to enable versioning, you need to update the `catalog.yml` config file and set the `versioned` attribute to `true` for the given dataset.
+If this is a custom dataset, the implementation must also:
     1. extend `kedro.io.core.AbstractVersionedDataSet` AND
     2. add `version` namedtuple as an argument to its `__init__` method AND
     3. call `super().__init__()` with positional arguments `filepath`, `version`, and optionally with a `glob` and an `exists` functions if it uses non-local filesystem (see [kedro.io.CSVLocalDataSet](https://github.com/quantumblacklabs/kedro/blob/master/kedro/io/csv_local.py) and [kedro.io.CSVS3DataSet](https://github.com/quantumblacklabs/kedro/blob/master/kedro/io/csv_s3.py) for example) AND
     4. modify its `_describe`, `_load` and `_save` methods respectively to support versioning (see [`kedro.io.CSVLocalDataSet`](/kedro.io.CSVLocalDataSet) for an example implementation) AND
-2. In the `catalog.yml` config file you must enable versioning by setting `versioned` attribute to `true` for the given dataset.

 An example dataset could look similar to the below: